siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 (m,n) \in \mathbb{Z}^2,
 $$

 counting the number of windings around the two fundamental cycles.

-These integers are forced by periodicity and single-valuedness.
-They are not optional labels.
+These integers are forced by periodicity and single-valuedness (smoothness, continuity).

 ---